 Dr Shi (Tracy) Xu

-Dr. Shi (Tracy) Xu is a Senior Lecturer at University of Surrey School of Hospitality & Tourism Management, and Programme Leader of MSc Strategic Hotel Management.
+Dr Shi (Tracy) Xu is Associate Professor at Surrey Hospitality & Tourism Management, University of Surrey.
+She is the Co-Director of Future of Work Research Centre, Theme Leader of Future of Work and Labour Mobilities in the COVE Research Centre, and Advisor for Graduate Research for EuroCHRIE.
 She holds a Ph.D. degree from the Pennsylvania State University.
-Dr. Xu has authored over fifty refereed journal articles and conference proceedings publications.
-Dr. Xu received the Best Paper Award at the 20th Annual Graduate Education and Graduate Student Research Conference in Hospitality and Tourism, in Tampa, FL, January 2015, and the Best Paper Award at the Southern Management Association Annual Conference, in Charlotte, NC, October 2016.
-As an active human resource management and organizational behavior researcher in the hospitality industry, Dr. Xu's research focuses on three themes: employee wellbeing, leadership, and turnover.
+Dr Xu has authored over fifty refereed journal articles.
+Dr Xu received Best Paper Award finalist at the 38th Annual EuroCHRIE Conference, Apeldoorn, Netherlands, Emerald Literati Award in 2021, the Best Paper Award at the 20th Annual Graduate Education and Graduate Student Research Conference in Hospitality and Tourism, in Tampa, FL, 2015, and the Best Paper Award at the Southern Management Association Annual Conference, in Charlotte, NC, 2016.
+As an active human resource management and organizational behavior researcher in the hospitality industry, Dr Xu's research focuses on three themes: employee wellbeing, leadership, and turnover.

-Dr. Xu is excited about partnering with organizations to use rigorous scientific methodology to achieve their employee well-being goals.
+Dr Xu is excited about partnering with organisations to use rigorous scientific methodology to achieve their employee performance and well-being goals.

 University roles and responsibilities